Raise Up MA

 They’re not going to stop preying on us, so we can’t stop fighting.
 Mass IWJ is working with Raise Up MA coalition partners to create a new strategy to support schools, working families and communities.

 The corporate agenda is not working for us.
-That’s why this November, Mass IWJ is co-sponsoring the People’s Agenda 2018 with MA Jobs with Justice.
+That’s why this Fall, Mass IWJ is co-sponsoring the People’s Agenda 2018 with MA Jobs with Justice.
 We will be canvassing, hosting phone banks, doing stand outs, and supporting educational events so that MA gets a YES vote on 1, 2, and 3.
 We need a YES vote on all 3 to ensure working people feel safe and healthy in their communities.

 The Poor People’s Campaign: A National Call for Moral Revival is uniting tens of thousands of people across the country to challenge the evils of systemic racism, poverty, the war economy, ecological devastation and the nation’s distorted morality.
 Mass.
 IWJ endorses the PPC:NCMR and supports them in their critical efforts to illuminate the immoral actions of our current administration and lift up the voices of underserved populations, specifically women, children, and non able-bodied folk.